Stremio-Community/stremio-addon-sdk/examples/hello-world/README.md

 This is a simple "Hello World" addon example for Stremio, demonstrating how to create a basic addon using the Stremio Addon SDK.
 This addon is based on [Stremio/addon-helloworld](https://github.com/Stremio/addon-helloworld).

+This example uses the following packages from this repository:

+- `@stremio-addon/validation-zod` - For manifest validation using Zod
+- `@stremio-addon/runtime-node-express` - For running the addon server with Node.js and Express

 ## Getting Started

 ### Prerequisites